Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Introduction

-The posterior serves as a combination of information coming from the prior and likelihood~\citep{gelman2013bayesian}, thus we generally expect it to be a compromise between the two.
+Bayesian posterior inference is often viewed as a combination of information from the prior and likelihood.
+Thus, we generally expect it to be a compromise between the two.
 Estimates based on the posterior are expected to be more moderate than either of the corresponding estimates from the prior or the likelihood.
-For example, in a Gaussian conjugate model with unknown mean and known variance, the posterior mean is a weighted average of the prior mean and the maximum likelihood estimate (MLE).
+For example, in a Gaussian conjugate model with {an unknown mean parameter of interest} and known variance, the posterior mean is a weighted average of the prior mean and the maximum likelihood estimate (MLE).
 Therefore, the posterior estimate lies between the estimates based on the prior and the likelihood.
 What is lesser known is that, when we have multiple model parameters (parameter of interest plus nuisance parameters) and the prior is informative, the practice of marginalizing a full Bayesian posterior to the parameter of interest can lead to counter-intuitive posterior inference.
-The {\it discrepant posterior phenomenon} (DPP) occurs when a point estimate derived from the (marginal) posterior takes a value that is more extreme than those based on either the prior or the data, see \citet{xie2013incorporating} for an example.
-The DPP is counterintuitive for it defeats the general expectation as a prior-data compromise.
+The DPP occurs when an estimate derived from the (marginal) posterior takes a value that is more extreme than those based on either the prior or the data.
+That is, the estimate of $\eta$ derived from the posterior is more extreme than both of those inferred based on either the prior or the likelihood alone.
+The phenomenon is counterintuitive, for it defeats the general expectation of the posterior as a prior-data compromise for the target parameter.
+We investigate this phenomenon, and reveal that DPP bears a structural resemblance to the Simpson's paradox.